 Here you’ll find 463 works from the Temple of Zeus at Olympia and from other museums around Greece.

-Plan your visit to coincide with the festival.
-An annual event, it includes excellent theatrical, music and dance performances.
+An annual event, the Ancient Olympia Festival includes excellent theatrical, music and dance performances.

 Experience the best of Ancient Olympia

 - A tour of the Ancient Stadium of the Olympic Games